liferay/liferay-screens/ios/Documentation/DDLFormScreenlet.md

 - iOS 7 and above

-## Portal Configuration

-Dynamic Data Lists and Data Types should be configured properly in the portal.
-If workflow is required, it also must be configured.

-For more details, please see the Liferay User Guide sections [Defining Data Types](https://www.liferay.com/documentation/liferay-portal/6.2/user-guide/-/ai/building-a-list-platform-in-liferay-and-liferay-portal-6-2-user-guide-10-en), [Creating Data Lists](https://www.liferay.com/documentation/liferay-portal/6.2/user-guide/-/ai/creating-data-lists-liferay-portal-6-2-user-guide-10-en), and [Using Workflow](https://www.liferay.com/documentation/liferay-portal/6.2/user-guide/-/ai/using-workflow-liferay-portal-6-2-user-guide-11-en).

 ## Features

 The `DDLForm` can be used to show a collection of fields so that a user can fill in their values.
 Initial or existing values may be shown in the fields.
 Fields of the following data types are supported: